Chrissa Loukas-Karlsson: Education and legal career

-Loukas-Karlsson attended school in Rockhampton, Queensland and Sydney, NSW completing high school at the Liverpool Girls school in Sydney.
+Loukas-Karlsson attended school in Rockhampton, Queensland and Sydney completing high school at the Liverpool Girls school in Sydney.
 She was the Dux of her graduating year.
 After high school, Loukas-Karlsson studied at the University of Sydney, graduating in 1985 with a Bachelor of Laws degree and a Bachelor of Arts degree.

 After graduating from the University of Sydney, Loukas-Karlsson pursued a career in law, being admitted as a solicitor in New South Wales in July 1985 after which she worked at the Aboriginal Legal Service and the Legal Aid Commission.

 In 1989, Loukas-Karlsson was called to the New South Wales Bar where she primarily worked on criminal cases as defence counsel.
 In 1995, Loukas-Karlsson was appointed as a Barrister with the New South Wales Public Defenders and in 1996 was appointed as an Acting Crown Prosecutor.
 Throughout her time at the Bar, Loukas-Karlsson maintained her connection to the University of Sydney, returning to the University and Schools Club in 1990 to debate future Australian Prime Minister Malcolm Turnbull AC.